 Retailers: ‘Build It and They Will Come’ Is Broken

-As traffic continues to fall, retailers must develop and measure strategies for attracting new customers.
+As traffic continues to fall, retailers must develop and measure strategies for understanding their markets and customers.
 The question of how to attract new customers is foundational for most brands.
 Retailers have historically used stores as the primary vehicle for discovery and thus customer acquisition.
 But with traffic falling, there is opportunity to be more proactive about how consumers are discovering brands.
-Measurement and analysis is crucial to being more targeted about customer acquisition.
+Aligning your brand with the right customer groups and market characteristics for success can have a meaningful impact on performance and returns.
+Data, measurement, and analysis is crucial to being more targeted about customer acquisition.

 ‘Build it and they will come’ is a passive customer acquisition strategy.
 Traditional retailers use retail locations as the primary customer acquisition strategy.
 Having physical locations does raise brand awareness and help attract new customers to a brand or concept.
 However, in an environment with declining traffic like the last several years, it is simply not enough to build it and expect that they will come.
 They are coming in fewer numbers each year.
-Therefore, retailers need to develop strategies to drive customer acquisition and carefully measure those strategies to learn what works and what doesn’t.
-Testing things like store size, staffing levels, merchandising changes and store format can help retailers optimize performance and understand how variations can impact sales trends and investment returns.
+Therefore, retailers need to develop strategies to understand which markets have the right elements for success and measure market data on an ongoing basis to capitalize on opportunity and mitigate risk.
+Analyzing extensive market data along side financial performance and factors like store size, staffing levels, merchandising changes, and store format can help retailers optimize performance and understand how variations can impact sales trends and investment returns.

 Marketing can amplify the impact of the primary investment in stores.
 Marketing is a secondary customer acquisition strategy for physical retailers.
 Most profitable specialty retailers spend 8%-11% of sales on rent and 2-3% on marketing.
 Retailers without the cash flow to support marketing either run losses or struggle with low awareness.
 Digital marketing and PR is more accessible for smaller brands, but the approach needs to be targeted, creative and iterative.
 Marketing can be used to amplify investments in stores with careful planning and measurement.